 - 1. Exhibits knowledge of the elements related to efficient cockpit management procedures, and related safety factors. - 2.
 Organizes and arranges material and equipment in a manner that makes the items readily available. - 3.
-Briefs or causes the briefing of occupants on the use of safety belts, rotor blade avoidance, and emergency procedures. - 4.
-If applicable, briefs crew appropriately. - 5.
+Briefs the occupants on the use of safety belts, rotor blade avoidance, and emergency procedures. - 4.
 Completes the prescribed checklist.